Nayananga/AI-BasedThreadPoolTuningModel/data_generation/Other_ult/Training_points_genereation/dse_tool/pull_request_template.md

 ## Marketing

-> Link to drafts of marketing content that will describe and promote this feature, including product page changes, technical articles, blog posts, videos, etc., if applicable
+> Link to draft of marketing content that will describe and promote this feature, including product page changes, technical articles, blog posts, videos, etc., if applicable

 ## Automation tests